How can I tell if my website is being attacked?

 The most obvious place to find repeated requests to a particular part of your website or server is to check the Apache

 access.log.
 This file generally records every attempt to access a file or path for the website.
-See Errors in the Apache access log for suggestions on finding errors or accesses.
+See Searching the error logs to troubleshoot problems for suggestions on finding errors and traffic trends.

 Specific things to look for